Scaling Up Bioreactors with CFD Software:

 Three Steps

 Scaling up bioreactors is often one of the most complex steps of a biologic production process.
-We discuss common challenges—and how manufacturers can use CFD software to solve them, getting compounds to market faster.
+Here’s how you can overcome this.

 Many biopharmaceutical manufacturers develop and optimize biologic processes in benchtop bioreactors with operating volumes smaller than 5 L. However, most production-scale bioreactors have volumes measured in thousands to tens-of-thousands of liters.
 So, when scaling up bioreactors from lab-scale to production-sized vessels, challenges arise.
 Why?